 You'll depart from Charleston the morning of May 18th.
 Make sure to pack light, bring your sketch pad, and come prepared with a spirit of adventure.
 Your first day in Italy won't leave much time for rest so consider consulting your medical professional for a recommended sleep aid to become accustomed to the time change by getting as much rest as possible on your transatlantic flight.

 Your Alithea guide will meet you at the airport.
-Together you'll hop on the bus and head to the hilltown of Orvieto.
-After stopping for an Italian breakfast and an orientation to Alithea's style of travel, you'll meet with a local wood craftsman before having free time for lunch and to visit the cathedral.
+Together you'll hop on the bus and head to the hill town of Orvieto.
+After stopping for an Italian breakfast and an orientation to Alithea's style of travel, you will have free time for lunch, to visit the cathedral, and to explore Orvieto’s artisan shops.

-In the mid-afternoon, your journey will continue north towards Palaia where you'll sleep three nights.
+In the mid-afternoon, your journey will continue north towards Palaia, where you'll stay for three nights.

 After breakfast in your hotel, you'll depart for nearby Volterra, one of the great Etruscan towns with a history dating back almost three thousand years.
 Your morning will be dedicated to an alabaster workshop with a local craftsman.